dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 <img src='/images/lstm_and_gru/skip-gram_2.png' />
 </p>

 The pairs to right are training samples i.e (context, target) pairs.
 The training of skip-gram will take one-hot vector input on vocabulary and outputs a probability after applying Hierarchical softmax that the particular word is output given the input word.
-Given enough input vectors, model learns that there is high probability that when "San" is given as input, "Franciso" or "Jose" is more likely than "York".
+Given enough input vectors, model learns that there is high probability that when "San" is given as input, "Francicso" or "Jose" is more likely than "York".
 Skip-gram treats each context-target pair as a new observation, and this tends to do better when we have larger datasets.

 <p align="center">